istio/istio.io/content/en/blog/2019/trustworthy-jwt-sds/index.md

 Before Kubernetes 1.12, the JWTs that API server issues have two problems:

-1. These tokens do not have important fields, such as `aud` or `exp`.
+1. These tokens do not have important fields to limit its scope of usage, such as `aud` or `exp`.
 See [Bound Service Tokens](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/auth/bound-service-account-tokens.md) for more info.
 1. These tokens are mounted onto all the pods.
 There is no way to opt-out.
 See [Service Account Token Volumes](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/storage/svcacct-token-volume-source.md) for motivation.

 Starting from Kubernetes 1.12, the `trustworthy` JWTs were introduced (as Beta feature).
 The `trustworthy` JWTs solves the aforementioned issues.
 For details, please refer to the [design doc](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/storage/svcacct-token-volume-source.md) and [the user guide of serviceAccountToken](https://kubernetes.io/docs/concepts/storage/volumes/).